Andrew Thurman: Los Angeles Dodgers

 Thurman signed a minor league contract with the Los Angeles Dodgers on December 24, 2016.
 He appeared in 17 games between the Single–A Rancho Cucamonga Quakes and Double-A Tulsa Drillers and was 2–1 with a 1.91 ERA and 26 strikeouts in 33 innings of work.
 He elected free agency following the season on November 6, 2017.

 On April 19, 2018, Thurman signed with the Sioux City Explorers of the American Association of Professional Baseball.
 He was released prior to start of the season on May 15.

+Southern Maryland Blue Crabs

+On March 16, 2025, after seven years of inactivity, Thurman signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
+Thurman made 25 starts for the Blue Crabs, compiling a 7–2 record and 4.94 ERA with 128 strikeouts across 125 2/3 innings pitched.

+San Diego Padres

+On January 27, 2026, Thurman signed a minor league contract with the San Diego Padres organization.